Maple Sourcing Ltd.

 2. Price

-Price is another important factor to consider when sourcing Chinese products.
+Price is another important factor to consider when sourcing goods from China.
 Chinese manufacturers can offer products at lower price than their Western counterparts, but you need to be careful not to sacrifice quality for a lower price.
 When negotiating prices, ensure that the supplier is offering a reasonable price while maintaining the quality of the product.

 3. Supplier reputation